sunfounder/kepler-kit/docs/source/video_course/lesson55.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 55 : Create a Dynamic Rainbow With Neopixels in MicroPython
+Lesson 55: Create a Dynamic Rainbow With Neopixels in MicroPython
 =============================================================================
 This tutorial covers creating a running rainbow pattern on a NeoPixel array using the Raspberry Pi Pico W and MicroPython: